INFO-523-SU25/final-project-lohiya/data/README.md

 # Data
--   **[Dataset]**: I have chosen fake_or_real_news_data.csv which consists of all U.S. political news articles.
-The article consists of the following categorical columns: article #, title, text, and label.
-Each row contains information that is represented by its title, ID, content, and label which determines whether the article is fake or real.
+-   **[fake_or_real_news_data.csv]**: The dataset contains information about U.S. political news articles and the following categorical columns: article #, title, text, and label.
+Each row contains information on the news that is represented by its title, ID, content, and label which determines whether it is fake or real.

 # Codebook for [chosen] Dataset